 Review of WellsTrade

-WellsTrade isn’t the most popular brokerage firm out there, but it does have some pretty decent investment services, at least in some areas.
-Can Wells Fargo’s online discount broker top your current firm?
-Let’s have a look.
+WellsTrade might not be the most well-known brokerage firm, but it does offer some solid investment services in particular areas.
+Let’s examine whether Wells Fargo’s online discount broker can surpass your current provider.

 Investments and Accounts

-WellsTrade has both self-directed and managed account options.
-For the portfolio management side, there is a robo program called Intuitive Investor®.
-It costs 0.35% per annum and trades low-cost ETFs with zero commissions.
-Some Wells Fargo Bank customers get a discount of 5 basis points.
-In either case, the service has a $5,000 minimum deposit requirement, and licensed human advisors are available over the phone to answer questions and provide limited advice.
+WellsTrade offers both self-directed and managed account options.
+For portfolio management, they have a robo program called Intuitive Investor®.
+This program charges an annual fee of 0.35% and invests in low-cost ETFs with no commission fees.
+Wells Fargo Bank clients can get a 5 basis points discount.
+Regardless of the discount, a $5,000 minimum deposit is required.
+Licensed advisors are available over the phone for inquiries and provide limited guidance.

-Investors who are confident enough in their own ability can open self-directed accounts.
-There are multiple types available, including IRAs, individual and joint taxable accounts, solo 401(k) plans, and Coverdell education accounts.
+For those confident in managing their investments, WellsTrade also provides self-directed accounts.
+These include a range of options like IRAs, individual and joint taxable accounts, solo 401(k) plans, and Coverdell education accounts.

-Self-directed traders will find a moderate selection of tradable assets.
-They are:
+Self-directed traders have access to a moderate range of tradable assets:

 - Fixed-income securities